Why Reddit is one of the biggest social sharing sites on the internet and how you can use web scraping to extract useful data from subreddits.

 How to scrape Reddit using Apify

-6. Let’s go to Reddit and do a search to see what data might be interesting.
-Maybe you like dogs, so let’s search for “dogs”.
-If you prefer cats, feel free to search for “cats” 😻 Whatever you search for, copy the resulting URL that you can see in the address bar.
+4. Let’s go to the Reddit website and do a search to see what data might be interesting.
+Hopefully, you're a dog person, so let’s search for “dogs”.
+If you prefer cats, feel free to search for “cats” 😻 Whatever you search for, copy the resulting URL that you can see in the address bar on top.

-9. When you’re happy with how you’ve set up your scraping parameters, click the Save & Run button.
+7. When you’re happy with how you’ve set up your scraping parameters, click the Start button.
 The actor will start scraping and you’ll see that it has a status of Running.

-11. The dataset contains your data in lots of handy formats.
-You can open them by clicking on View or Download.
+9. The dataset contains your data in lots of handy formats.
+You can open them by clicking on 👁 Preview or ⤵️ Download.
 You can share the data, use it in spreadsheets or projects, or upload it anywhere you like.